j4xx3n/Subdomain-Symphony/README.md

 # Subdomain-Symphony
- A script to orchestrate subdomain discovery using passive, active, and fuzzing techniques.
+ A script to orchestrate subdomain discovery using passive and active techniques.

 ## Installation Steps